 How would you change the course of an

-One idea - a massive spacecraft that uses gravity as a towline -
+One possibility - a massive spacecraft that uses gravity as a towline -

-is illustrated in this dramatic artist's view of a gravitational
+is illustrated in this artist's vision of a gravitational

 tractor in action.